 DairyLand Farm World is an all weather attraction providing family entertainment for all ages rain or shine.
 There are a wide range of facilities including Animal Ark, Pat a Pet, Bottle feeding and Pony rides - Make some wonderful new friends!
 Stroke, feed cuddle and ride, a great hands on experience.
 The overall philosophy is to encourage visitors to the farm and promote a better understanding between town and country.

-As profiled on the BBC, the Falmouth Spring Festival is a a wonderful early season celebration of coast, community and culture.
+The Falmouth Spring Festival is a a wonderful early season celebration of coast, community and culture.
 The festival brings an explosion of colour, life and activity to the town.
-Events include Paint the Town Yellow Day and the Spring Flower Festival.
-We also have a range of games and fitness events together with the Folk and Cider Festival.
+Events include Paint the Town Yellow Day and the Spring Flower Festival together with a range of games and fitness events.
+We also have Science in the Pub run by leading academics from the University of Exeter to entertain and amaze you.

 This fantastic ten day festival is a not-for-profit community festival which encompasses over 150 events varying from music and drama, the arts and heritage to gig racing, swimming, walking and lots more.
 All the action takes place in Falmouth, Truro and around the Roseland Peninsula where there are a wide range of events to take part in.

 Timed to coincide with Falmouth International Sea Shanty Festival, this sailing event attracts classic cruisers, racers and working boats with Bermudan, gaff and lug rigs.
 There are races and parades in the Carrick Roads and Falmouth Bay.
-Two hundred and twelve vessels entered in 2017.
-Vessels came from around the UK, Germany and France with one all the way from the USA, via the Antigua Classics.
+The 2018 event welcomed 192 boats, many from the south west, but also from Bristol, the Thames, the Solent, Brittany and one participant from the USA.

 Dating back to a local sailing regatta held in 1837, Falmouth Week has grown into the largest sailing regatta in the south west with more than 200 yachts racing over eight days.
 There is also a lively programme of shoreside events taking place from the Moor to Events Square including the carnival, fireworks, air displays, daytime and evening entertainment bands/acts, children's activities and much more.